TheMetalCenter/m4b-mp3-chapters-from-cuesheets/README.md

 - Some sources say that a mp3 id3v2 chapter has a character limit of 62 characters
 	- I haven't encountered a limit personally, had a chapter with 99 characters work fine
 - Traditionally cuesheets are supposed to be limited to 99 chapters
-	- Some media players may enforce this limitation, but cue2ffmeta can handle over 100 chapters and so can m4b/mp3 embedded chapters
+	- Some media players may enforce this limitation, but this repo has no issues embedding over 100 chapters
 - If having performer valdiation issues
 	- Solution: Make sure cuesheet.rb was replaced (see above)
 - If cue is malformed and the audiobook is over 16 hours